 It’s always great to have little ways to do things yourself.
 This way, you are not reliant on a store, but can, in theory, fashion things out of nature.
-Now, I’m not going to be digging up stones and clays for makeup…but I could 😉 And as for cleaners, doing it yourself really cuts down on the bills.
-And DIY Jewelry Cleaner is actually very simple.
-I was surprised at how well it actually works.
+Now, I’m not going to be digging up stones and clays for makeup…but I could.
+And as for cleaners, doing it yourself really cuts down on the bills.
+And DIY natural jewelry cleaner is actually very simple.
+I was surprised at how well it works and I had to share it with you.

 DIY Jewelry Cleaner

 This cleaning method will only work on good silver.
 Costume jewelry will not come clean, though it will brighten.
-I’ll demonstrate this with the jewelry that I collected from my daughter.
+I’ll demonstrate this natural jewelry cleaner with the jewelry that I collected from my daughter.

 **Note, do not use on pearls as the vinegar will harm them.**